Avikam03/cs246/README.md

 Therefore, if the move ctor offers the no throw guarantee, then emplace_back will use the move ctor, otherwise it will use the copy ctor, which may be slower.

-So, why is it important for emplace_back to place the new object at the front? incomplete...

 So, your move operations should provide the no throw guarantee if possible, and you should indicate that they do!

 ```cpp